-To their surprise, they found themselves on a path that was riddled with brick walls and road blocks at every turn in a music scene that took little interest in cover bands.
-Out of shear frustration, Jackie and Brandon decided to face their long standing phobia of songwriting and in early 2014 the couple released their debut EP, A Formal Introduction, under the name ‘Jackie Pock Band’.
+To their surprise, they found themselves on a path that was riddled with brick walls and roadblocks at every turn in a music scene that took little interest in cover bands.
+Out of sheer frustration, Jackie and Brandon decided to face their long-standing phobia of songwriting and in early 2014 the couple released their debut EP, A Formal Introduction, under the name ‘Jackie Pock Band’.

-Standing apart from the typical ‘acoustic duo’, The Gibbonses have developed a unique and engaging stage show that has to be experienced from the audience to truly be appreciated.
+Standing apart from the typical duo, The Gibbonses have developed a unique and engaging stage show that has to be experienced by the audience to truly be appreciated.
 Influenced by the likes of Susan Tedeschi and Grace Potter, the soulful power of Jackie’s voice commands the complete attention of all who hear it.
-Her eye catching percussion set up which consists of a kick drum, floor tom, tambourine, and a shaker duct tapped to a drumstick, combine with Brandon’s solid vocal harmonies, creative guitar playing and tasteful use of effects, allowing the pair to deliver an unexpected sound that rivals the fullness of a much larger band.
-Over the past few years they’ve had the opportunity to perform with such artists as The Black Lillies, Bob Schneider, Gary Morris, Shane Smith & the Saints, Blue Water Highway, William Michael Morgan, The Old 97’s, Flatland Cavalry, William Clark Green, as well as many other well known Texas musicians.
+Her eye-catching stand-up drumming, combined with Brandon’s solid vocal harmonies, creative guitar playing, and tasteful use of effects, allowing the pair to deliver an unexpected sound that rivals the fullness of a much larger band.
+Over the past few years, they’ve had the opportunity to perform with such artists as The Black Lillies, Bob Schneider, Gary Morris, Shane Smith & the Saints, Blue Water Highway, William Michael Morgan, The Old 97’s, Flatland Cavalry, William Clark Green, as well as many other well-known Texas musicians.

 For Jackie and Brandon, it has always been their love of performing that has driven them to pursue a career in music.
 Whether they’re performing for 20 people at an intimate House Concert, or onstage in front of a large crowd, these two have a way of connecting with each and every person in the audience and making them feel like a part of the family.